Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

+Start from the leftmost picture, which is by definition the l.h.s.\ of theorem~\ref{thm:final}, and where the summation is again over single-number strings.
+By the first part of proposition~\ref{prop:weight}, the restriction on the summation can be lifted (any non single-number label will lead to a zero fugacity).
+As explained in \S\ref{ssec:tensors} (cf~\eqref{eq:labeledges}), the summation is then implicit in the second picture.

-\begin{proof} Start from proposition~\ref{prop:key} and set the NW side to $\lambda$, the NE side to $\mu$ and the bottom side to $\omega$, the unique weakly increasing string with the same content as $\lambda$ and $\mu$.
+The second equality is simply proposition~\ref{prop:key} in which we have set the NW side to $\lambda$, the NE side to $\mu$ and the bottom side to $\omega$.

-The first and third equations are essentially applications of \eqref{eq:labeledges}.
-By the first part of proposition~\ref{prop:weight}, the internal labels $\nu$, $\tilde\lambda$, $\tilde\mu$ are single-number strings (or more precisely, all other contributions to the sum vanish).
+The third equality, just like the first, is an application of \eqref{eq:labeledges}; by the first part of proposition~\ref{prop:weight}, the internal labels $\tilde\lambda$, $\tilde\mu$ are single-number strings (or more precisely, all other contributions to the sum vanish).

-The third part of proposition~\ref{prop:weight} tells us that $\tilde\lambda=\tilde\mu=\omega$, and that the triangle of the r.h.s. is made of triangles and rhombi which are all of fugacity $1$ according to property~\ref{pty:norm} and gauge fixing condition \eqref{eq:norm}.
+The third part of proposition~\ref{prop:weight} then tells us that $\tilde\lambda=\tilde\mu=\omega$, and that the triangle of the r.h.s. is made of triangles and rhombi which are all of fugacity $1$ according to property~\ref{pty:norm} and gauge fixing condition \eqref{eq:norm}.
 Once rid of this triangle, we recognize on both sides the definitions \eqref{eq:defS}, hence the result. \end{proof}

 \junk{ This equality is clearly closely related to the one in proposition~\ref{prop:key}, but the proof will require some additional technical lemmas. }